Incentives, lockdown, and testing: from Thucydides's analysis to the COVID-19 pandemic: Informal pandemic models and main results

-To find the optimal interaction rate $\beta \in \Bc$, as well as the optimal contract $(\alpha, \chi) \in \Ac \times \mathfrak C$, in the first--best case, one has to solve the government's problem defined by \eqref{eq:FB}.
+To find the optimal interaction rate $\beta \in \Bc$, as well as the optimal contract $(\alpha, \chi) \in \Ac \times \mathfrak C$, in the first-best case, one has to solve the government's problem defined by \eqref{eq:FB}.
 Mathematical details are postponed to \Cref{sss:fb_maths}, but we present here an overview of the main results.

-To take into account the inequality constraint in the definition of $V_0^{\rm P,FB}$, one has to introduce the associated Lagrangian.
-Given a Lagrange multiplier $\varpi>0$, we first remark that the optimal tax is constant and given by
+To take into account the participation constraint, one has to introduce the associated Lagrangian.
+Given a Lagrange multiplier $\varpi>0$, we first remark that the optimal tax is constant and given by $\chi^\star(\varpi):=-\big(U^\prime\big)^{(-1)}\big(1 / \varpi\big).$ Then, defining for any $\varpi>0$